Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Conclusion and discussion

 How could the phases described above be identified in experiments?
-In recent years, the \emph{observed} shape index $\langle P \rangle$ has been widely adopted to characterize tissue mechanics \cite{Wang2020a,Lin2025}.
+In recent years, the \emph{observed} shape index $\langle P \rangle$ [see Fig.~\ref{FigureS5}(b)] has been widely adopted to characterize tissue mechanics \cite{Wang2020a,Lin2025}.
 Based on previous models, a high shape index has been associated with the regime that we call gas here.
 In this regime junctional tensions vanish, at odds with the experimental observation of taut (rather than wrinkled) junctions that recoil after laser ablation, indicating that they are under tension \cite{Mitchel2020,Piscitello-Gomez2023,Rigato2024}.
-Our model offers an alternative explanation for the high shape index: tissue deformation due to active stresses that drive plastic deformation deep in the solid regime \cite{Brauns2024a,Tahaei2025}.
+Our model offers an alternative explanation for the high shape index: tissue deformation driven by active stresses that induce plasticity deep in the solid regime \cite{Brauns2024a,Tahaei2025}.
 Notably, the transition from the arrested plastic nematic solid to the flowing liquid state is marked by a reduction in $\langle P \rangle$, at odds with the common conception that a higher shape index marks a more fluid tissue state.
 In summary, the observed shape index alone is not sufficient to distinguish these regimes.
 More detailed quantifications, such as spatial correlations of cell elongation \cite{Zhang2023} and cell velocities, are needed to distinguish these mechanical regimes.
-Ultimately what's needed are experimental measurements of stress and rheology both on the cell and the tissue scale~\cite{Petridou2019,Mongera2023,Campas2023,Michaut2025}.
+Ultimately what's needed are experimental measurements of stress and rheology both on the cell and the tissue scale~\cite{Bambardekar2015,Shivakumar2016,Petridou2019,Mongera2018,Dye2021,Michaut2025}.
+Specifically, junctional tensions and tissue-scale elastic stresses can be measured via laser cutting and other methods at the respective scales.
+Such measurements might allow one to distinguish between the active plastic nematic solid, where both tissue-scale stresses and junctional tension are finite, from the active nematic liquid where tissue-scale shear stress vanishes.